2016 & 2017 Big South Champions!

 “Josh has been an exceptional addition to our staff during the past two seasons bringing an enthusiasm and passion that has become contagious throughout the program.
 He is bright, innovative, and truly dedicated to performing at a high level every day.
 As our recruiting coordinator he works very hard spearheading an effort to continue bringing the right players and people to our womens basketball program.
 He is a rising star in this profession and I look forward to seeing his continued growth and impact on our team and staff.” – Head Coach Brenda Mock Kirkpatrick

-Josh Petersen is in his second year as an assistant coach with the UNC Asheville basketball program.
+Josh Petersen is in his fourth season as an assistant coach with the UNC Asheville basketball program.
 He specializes in the development of post players.
 Petersens primary responsibilities include serving as the Bulldogs recruiting coordinator and camp director.

 Petersen has been a part of the programs steady improvement, including Division 1 womens basketballs biggest turnaround in the 2015-16 season.
 Asheville amassed program-high regular season (26), and conference wins (16) on their way to an overall record of 26-7.
 The Bulldogs also brought home their first ever regular season conference title and the programs second Big South Conference Tournament Championship which led to an NCAA First round appearance.

-Joy is entering her first year with the Bulldogs after spending the past two years as a Graduate Assistant at Liberty University.
+Joy is entering her second year with the Bulldogs after spending the past two years as a Graduate Assistant at Liberty University.

 “We are excited to have someone with Joys experience and familiarity with the Big South Conference joining our staff.
 In her past two years serving as a graduate assistant at Liberty, she worked with a very talented program that earned an NCAA berth and a WNIT bid.
 She learned a tremendous amount regarding all facets of running a high level basketball program.
 Joy has a passion for mentoring and encouraging young student-athletes as well as genuine excitement for the game of basketball.
 With time spent as a player at both George Mason and University of Richmond, I am confident she will bring a variety of perspectives and experiences to the table to help continue growing our program,” said head coach Brenda Mock Kirkpatrick.